flutter-stripe/flutter_stripe/README.md

 **Apple Pay**: We provide a [seamless integration with Apple Pay](https://stripe.com/docs/apple-pay).

-**Google Pay**: By integrating the [Pay plugin](https://pub.dev/packages/pay) we provide a seamless integration with Google pay.
+**Google Pay**: By integrating the [Pay plugin](#Pay-Plugin-support) we provide a seamless integration with Google pay.
 All you need to do is add your stripe publishable key to the payment profile.
-See our example for more information.

 **Payment methods**: Accepting more [payment methods](https://stripe.com/docs/payments/payment-methods/overview) helps your business expand its global reach and improve checkout conversion.